Mswati III: Wealth

+Mswati owns a collection of bespoke watches worth millions of US dollars.

 Mswati has a personal stake in a large portion of Eswatini's economy which is a factor in its below-average economic growth for a Sub-Saharan nation.
 As an absolute monarch, he holds the power to dissolve parties, and can veto any legislation parliament passes.

 LaMahlangu controversy

 According to accusations by Amnesty International, Zena Mahlangu, an 18-year-old high school student, disappeared from her school in October 2002.
 Her mother, Lindiwe Dlamini, learned that her daughter had been taken by two men, Qethuka Sgombeni Dlamini and Tulujani Sikhondze, and she reported the matter to the police.
 Some time later, she was told that her daughter was at Ludzidzini Royal Village and was being prepared to be the next wife of the king.
-She demanded that her daughter be returned to her custody, and threatened to sue.

 Among the criteria for a liphovela (future bride) is that the girl must not be a twin; Zena Mahlangu was half of a brother-sister twin set, and therefore not eligible.
 The matter went to the High Court, but Swaziland's Attorney-General Phesheya Dlamini intervened.

-She has since had two children, and formally became the king's wife in 2010.